status-im/status-web/apps/website/docs/messaging-and-web3-browser/change-who-can-invite-you-to-group-chats.md

 ---
-id: 600
+id: 323
-revision: 0
+revision: '0'
 language: en
+title: Change who can invite you to group chats
 ---

-# Uninstall the Status desktop app

 :octicons-tools-24: In progress